 Of the clear fountain of eternal day,

 Could it within the human flow’r be seen,

 Does, in its pure and circling thoughts, express

 The greater heaven in an heaven less.

-In the same way the human soul, which is like a dew-drop and which is like a ray of the heavenly sun, comes from heaven and dwell within the human body which is to it what the flower is to the dew-drop.
+In the same way, the human soul, which is like a dew-drop and which is like a ray of the heavenly sun, comes from heaven and dwells within the human body which is to it what the flower is to the dew-drop.
 The soul, though not visible, remembers always its original abode in heaven and avoids the pleasures and temptations of this world.

 In how coy a figure wound,

 So the world excluding round,

 Here disdaining, there in love.

 How loose and easy hence to go,